OpenLiberty/ci.maven/docs/installation-configuration.md

 Use the `assemblyArtifact` parameter to specify the name of the Maven artifact that contains a custom Liberty server or use one of the provided on the [Maven Central repository](http://search.maven.org/).

 The Maven Central repository includes the following Liberty runtime artifacts.
-Versions of each artifact can be found by following each link.
+Versions for each artifact can be found at the specified link.

 |Group ID : Artifact ID | Description |
 | --- | ----------------- | ----------- |